apache/distributedlog/docs/deployment/cluster.rst

-Please refer to the :doc:`performance` for more details on tuning performance.
+Please refer to the Performance_ page for more details on tuning performance.

+.. _Performance: ../admin_guide/performance